mzbrau/dotnet-to-typescript/README.md

 ## Roadmap

-- Does not work for `Func<T>`
-- Add option to make the first letter lowercase
 - Add optional name parameter
 - Doesn't work with nested classes that have attributes
 - Should add shells for built in types (e.g. Exception, )